-Digital assessment (DA) is the delivery of assessments, tests, surveys, and other measures via digital devices such as computers, tablets, and mobile phones.
+Digital assessment (DA) aka e-Assessment is the delivery of assessments, tests, surveys, and other measures via digital devices such as computers, tablets, and mobile phones.
 It typically leverages additional technology such as the Internet or Intranets.
 The primary goal is to be able to develop items, publish tests, deliver tests, and provide meaningful results – as quickly, easily, and validly as possible.
 To produce digital assessment, its design, performance, and feedback must be driven by modern technology, typically cloud-based digital assessment platforms.
 Such platforms do much more than just the delivery though, and modules include:

 - Item banking (authoring, review, metadata)

 - Online test delivery